Emanuele Castellano

 Naples in a week: Underground Naples

-On your second day on your week trip to Naples, you could dedicate the early morning to explore again some of the streets of the historic centre and then venture for a visit to Underground Naples.
+On your second day on your week trip to Naples, you could dedicate the early morning to explore again some of the streets of the historic center and then venture for a visit to Underground Naples.
 Here's our guide on how to get there.

 Day 3: Capodimonte Museum, Archaeological Museum and Castel Sant'Elmo